mysociety/fixmystreet/docs/ww-manual/deep-linking.md

 </form>
 ```

-## Specific waste type page
+## Linking from a specific waste type page

-You may want to be able to direct residents directly to pages within your WasteWorks service.
+You may also want to link to WasteWorks from pages about specific waste services, such as a landing page about reporting a missed collection, or one about green waste subscriptions (if included in your WasteWorks package).

+In these instances, you can link directly to the corresponding page on WasteWorks to create a seamless user journey for residents, and for staff operating on behalf of residents who require extra support.
+See examples below:

 #### Linking to ‘reporting a missed collection’ page